Kong/kubernetes-ingress-controller/CONTRIBUTING.md

 - Providing your feedback on the proposed features and designs
 - Reviewing Pull Requests

-If you wish to contribute code (features or bug fixes) please keep in mind the following:

-- bug fix pull requests should be opened against `main` as the base branch
+If you wish to contribute code (features or bug fixes) please open pull requests with `main` as the base branch or `release/X.Y.x` if the fix shouldn't be targeted at newer versions.
-- feature pull requests should be opened with `next` as the base branch

 ## Working with Pull Requests